nihao-wiki/nihao/docs/en/chongqing/cuisine/noodles.md

 #### Adaptations

 Chongqing Xiaomian, renowned for its rich variations and distinctive flavors, offers many adaptations beyond the classic spicy version.
-- <Speech>牛肉面</Speech>(Beef Noodles): They features tender, braised beef as the main topping, usually served in a specially prepared spicy broth that complements the beef’s richness.
+- <Speech>牛肉面</Speech>(Beef Noodles): 🌶️ They features tender, braised beef as the main topping, usually served in a specially prepared spicy broth that complements the beef’s richness.
-- <Speech>肥肠面</Speech>(Pig Intestine Noodles): Using thoroughly cleaned and seasoned pig intestine as the primary ingredient, this type of noodle soup is characterized by its unique texture and flavor.
+- <Speech>肥肠面</Speech>(Pig Intestine Noodles): 🌶️ Using thoroughly cleaned and seasoned pig intestine as the primary ingredient, this type of noodle soup is characterized by its unique texture and flavor.
-- <Speech>豌杂面</Speech>(Mashed Pea and Minced Pork Noodles): A combination of mashed peas and minced meat sauce creates a noodle dish with distinct layers of sweetness and savory flavors.
+- <Speech>豌杂面</Speech>(Mashed Pea and Minced Pork Noodles): A combination of mashed peas and minced pork sauce creates a noodle dish with distinct layers of sweetness and savory flavors.
-- <Speech>鸡杂面</Speech>(Chicken Offal Noodles): Incorporates chicken giblets such as gizzards, hearts, and livers as toppings, offering a diverse range of textures and tastes.
+- <Speech>鸡杂面</Speech>(Chicken Offal Noodles): 🌶️ Incorporates chicken giblets such as gizzards, hearts, and livers as toppings, offering a diverse range of textures and tastes.

 ### Cold Noodles